amchagas/open-source-toolkit/content/en/post/open(g)pias_an_opensource_solution_for_the_construction_of_a_highprecision_acoustic_startle_response_setup_for_tinnitus_screening_and_threshold_estimation_in_rodents_frontiers_in_behavioral_neuroscience/index.md

 ---
-title: 'Open(G)PIAS: An Open-Source Solution for the Construction of a High-Precision Acoustic Startle Response Setup for Tinnitus Screening and Threshold Estimation in Rodents'
+title: "Open(G)PIAS: An Open-Source Solution for the Construction of a High-Precision Acoustic Startle Response Setup for Tinnitus Screening and Threshold Estimation in Rodents"
-date: '2019-07-29'
+date: "2019-07-29"
 authors: ['admin']
 tags:  ['Research Article', 'None', 'Frontiers in Behavioral Neuroscience']
-layout: 'post'
+layout: "post"
 ---
 Publishing date: 2019-07-29